Repurposing User-Generated Content: Strategies for Engagement

 Practical Formats to Repurpose UGC

 Repurposing user-generated content into formats that fit platform behavior multiplies reach without extra content creation time.
-Start by extracting the most authentic moment — a short testimonial clip, an unboxing reaction, a before/after photo — then map it to the format that amplifies that moment (short-form for attention, long-form for trust and SEO).
+Start by selecting the most authentic moment, such as a brief testimonial clip or an unboxing reaction.
+Then match it to a format that enhances that moment: use short-form for attention and long-form for trust and SEO.
 Focus on a reproducible template for short pieces and a clear structural outline for long-form assets to scale quickly.

 Short-form Social Assets & Stories